mroberts1/BOOTSTRA.386/manual/index.md

 Xerox invented a way to make these computers talk to each other similar to how Kahn, Kleinrock and Cerf did with their ARPA project at UCLA but without the giant BBN machine.
 Instead it was an add-on board - Metcalfe, the inventor, called it Ethernet.

-As we ate our pizza, Kat, a gifted Engineer from Stanford, pointed out that this was only going to be useful if non-technical people, without reading manuals, were able to effectively use the computers.
+As we ate our pizza, Kat, a gifted Engineer from Stanford, who prefers that name over Kathy so as to "not waste everybody's time", points out that this was only going to be useful if non-technical people, without reading manuals, are able to effectively use the computers.

 "This is a monumental task", she says, while munching on a slice of pizza, "think about the desk calculator.
 We can't effectively explain the memory and percent buttons to people, how do you expect those same people to typeset a sales report by themselves?"